 - Streamline your stride.
 Faster runners have a higher stride frequency — so as you run, work on increasing your steps per minute.
 Use a pedometer or an on-body monitoring device to track your progress.

 - Allow adequate time for rest and recovery.
 Take at least one day off from vigorous exercise each week to allow your body to rest and recover.
 Progressing too quickly sets you up for overtraining and burnout, and works against your goal of getting faster.

 - Relaxing before — and during — your run.
 A fascinating study found that distance runners who underwent relaxation training sessions (progressive muscular relaxation and centering) followed by treadmill running with biofeedback were able to significantly decrease their exercise heart rates, peak oxygen consumption and breathing rates at given submaximal workloads.
 Use your heart rate monitor as a simple method for reducing exercise heart rate via biofeedback, and train yourself to become more mindful.

 - Achieve and maintain your best body weight.
 It’s a matter of physics — extra mass slows you down.
-If you’re carrying a few extra pounds or more, seek advice from a registered dietitian, ACE-certified Lifestyle and Weight Management Coach or other qualified weight management professional to help you lose weight while maintaining the energy you need for your active lifestyle.
+If you’re carrying a few extra pounds or more, seek advice from a registered dietitian, ACE-certified Health Coach or other qualified weight management professional to help you lose weight while maintaining the energy you need for your active lifestyle.